 How Green Was My Valley (1941) Director: John Ford

-How Green Was My Valley is the film version of Richard Llewellyn’s popular 1939 novel of the same name.
-He claimed the story was autobiographical, but this was proven to be untrue after his death.
-Instead, he interviewed a number of families from Gilfach Goch, where Llewellyn’s grandfather lived in South Wales (the beautiful set for the film was actually constructed and shot in the hills surrounding Malibu in California).
+How Green Was My Valley is based on Richard Llewellyn’s popular 1939 novel of the same name, which he claimed was autobiographical, but this was later proven to be mostly untrue after his death.
+Instead, he had simply interviewed a number of different families from Gilfach Goch, where Llewellyn’s grandfather had lived in South Wales (the beautiful set for this film was actually constructed and shot in the hills surrounding Malibu in California).

-The story is about the Morgans, a poor but humble family living in a coal mining town in South Wales.
-The time period is during Queen Victoria’s reign in the late 19th century.
-The main character and narrator is Huw Morgan -we experience the beauty of his valley through his young eyes.
-He is the youngest of several Morgan children -his older brothers work in the coal mine with their father, Gwilym Morgan, and Huw also has an older sister who is in love with the town preacher.
+The story is about the Morgan family, a poor but humble family living in a coal mining town in South Wales.
+The time period is the late 19th century during Queen Victoria’s reign.
+The main character and narrator is Huw Morgan –we experience the beauty of his valley through his youthful eyes (played by Roddy McDowall).
+He is the youngest of several Morgan children –his older brothers work in the coal mine with his father, Gwilym Morgan (Donald Crisp), and Huw also has an older sister who is in love with the town preacher.
 Consider the beautiful opening lines of the film:

 I am packing my belongings in the shawl my mother used to wear when she went to the market.
 And I’m going from my valley.
 And this time, I shall never return.
 I am leaving behind me my fifty years of memory.
 Memory.
 Strange that the mind will forget so much of what only this moment has passed, and yet hold clear and bright the memory of what happened years ago – of men and women long since dead.
 Yet who shall say what is real and what is not?
 Can I believe my friends all gone when their voices are still a glory in my ears?
 No. And I will stand to say no and no again, for they remain a living truth within my mind.
 There is no fence nor hedge round Time that is gone.
 You can go back and have what you like of it, if you can remember.
 So I can close my eyes on my Valley as it is today – and it is gone – and I see it as it was when I was a boy.
 Green it was, and possessed of the plenty of the earth.
 In all Wales, there was none so beautiful.